Seeking Spiritual Health

-Belinda Loughton walked into Dr. Warren Tyher’s office for a regular check-up, but she ended up seeking help for her stormy marriage.
+Belinda Loughton walked into Dr. Warren Thyer’s office for a regular check-up, but she ended up seeking help for her stormy marriage.

-Dr. Tyher had delivered she and her husband’s 3 baby boys and walked with Belinda through treatment for depression.
+Dr. Thyer had delivered she and her husband’s 3 baby boys and walked with Belinda through treatment for depression.
 But now she was asking about something new.

 “Scott and I were both living for ourselves even though we had 3 boys ranging from 8 to 15 years,” she said.
 “We had reached a crisis point and were fighting all the time.
 Separation was not far off.”

 The couple owned an engineering business, and unlike their home life, they worked hard and well together at the office.
 “But at home, we were tired and saw the other as competition,” Belinda said.
 “We both wanted to be right all the time.
 We were selfish and treated each other like enemies.”

 Meanwhile, Dr. Warren Thyer and his wife Janet had been volunteers with FamilyLife Australia for several years and were the organizers for “A Day Together,” a marriage seminar in their church.

 Warren invited Belinda and Scott to the seminar and they decided to give it a try.